stefankreitmayer/x5_pres2_2018_april/PITCHME.md

 ## Pilot 1: Introduction to Machine Learning
 ### Students and general public

-* Iterative prototyping
+* Iterative prototyping approach
+* Demo of iterations and current version
-* Wizard of Oz study: Setup and results
+* Wizard of Oz study: method and results
-* Current version of the interface
-* Recent relevant iterations
 * Next steps

 #HSLIDE